|

 The mount_setattr() system call changes the mount properties of a

 mount or an entire mount tree.
-If pathname is a relative
+If path is relative, then it is

 The mount_setattr() system call uses an extensible structure